rderelle/barcodes-fastlin/README.md

 ###  MTBC_barcodes_v3.tsv
 This file contains 1,230 SNP barcodes derived from v2:
 - reverse-complemented some barcodes of v2.
-This has no impact on fastlin inferences but allows to generate the barcode file using the script 1_build_barcode_file.py.
+This has no impact on fastlin inferences but allows to generate the barcode file using the script data/1_build_barcode_file.py and the SNP file data/SNP_file_v3.tsv.
 - added 10 new SNP barcodes for lineage 10

 The performance of these barcodes on 729 MTBC genome assemblies is shown in the file out_fastlin_v3.txt.